ABC-YZ/hello-world/README.md

 Just doing the guide, don't mind me

-Currently in college, specifically GaTech, and just trying to learn more thatn what is being taught on my own
+Currently in college, specifically GaTech, and just trying to learn more than what is being taught on my own